jrburke/requestsyncmanager/README.md

 ## Issues

 Currently the "set minInterval secs" does not work since navigator.syncManager.setPolicy is not exposed to the app.
+Asking about it in [bug 1129184](https://bugzilla.mozilla.org/show_bug.cgi?id=1129184)